 If you want to minimize your credit risk and bad debts when extending lines of credit to your customers, export credit insurance – also called trade credit insurance – is a great option.
 And covers your overall level of risk – from bad debts to risk to non payment these are described in your credit terms.

 Export credit insurance protects you from protracted default when foreign buyers fail to pay for your product or services, and helps cover the cost of debt collection when your buyers do not pay.
 If you cannot recover your funds from a single buyer, your insurance company will repay you, and cover the cost of the unpaid invoice.

-So, how much can you expect to pay insurance companies for export credit insurance if you want to protect yourself when conducting international trade?
+So, how much can you expect to pay insurance companies if you want to protect yourself when conducting international trade?
 Let’s explore this subject in detail below.

 Understanding The Average Cost Of Export Credit Insurance